 Heights of the poles should match existing for all reconstruction and retrofit projects.
 For Green field construction designer shall provide recommendations for approval.
 Designers shall coordinate each light pole installation(s) with and submit an Airport Zoning Application to MAA's Office of Planning and comply with all state and federal regulations.
-Light pole design shall not penetrate should make every attempt to avoid penetrating-any navigational surfaces, i.e. FAR Part 77.
-If penetration is unavoidable, Federal Aviation Administration approval must be acquired (Refer to Design Procedures, Section 4.2) Color shall be black and smooth, unless otherwise approved by MAA's Resident Architect.
+Light pole design shall not penetrate any navigational surfaces, i.e. FAR Part 77.
+If penetration is unavoidable, Federal Aviation Administration approval must be acquired (Refer to Design Procedures, Section 4.2)

+Color shall be black and smooth, unless otherwise approved by MAA's Resident Architect.
 Arms, luminaries, and all other attachments shall be provided in matching color.